manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 ### Dust2Death
 For doing all the ground work to find how to make a custom bike using the game unused Road Hog asset.
 He's the one that originally initiated the forum thread we currently use for this mod.
 When I saw what he did with the RoadHog, it picked my interest.
-We joined force and the initiative evolved to this Vehicles mod: [**Custom Vehicles by Manux**](https://7daystodie.com/forums/showthread.php?87828-Custom-Vehicles-by-Manux-SDX)
+We shared a lot of knowledge and I then started to build this Vehicles mod: [**Custom Vehicles by Manux**](https://7daystodie.com/forums/showthread.php?87828-Custom-Vehicles-by-Manux-SDX)

 ### TormentedEmu
 For making the Horse vehicle of the Medieval Mod, which has been a great code reference for me when building this mod.
 And also for helping demistify some of the more obscur parts of coding something like this.
-And thanks also for her great [**MinibikeImpact**](https://github.com/TormentedEmu/7DTD-SDX-Mods/tree/master/MinibikeImpact) mod that I am using in the first video above to run over zombies with the Cicada car.
+Thanks for her [**MinibikeImpact**](https://github.com/TormentedEmu/7DTD-SDX-Mods/tree/master/MinibikeImpact) mod that I initially used for running over zombies.
+The mod now had it's own system for running over zombies and creatures, and the way it behaves can be controlled via XML properties.
+Thanks also for her great [**MinibikeOpenUI mod**](https://github.com/TormentedEmu/7DTD-SDX-Mods/tree/master/MinibikeOpenUI), that let's us open UIs like the Map, the backpack, or any other Character UIs, while driving.

 ### Mumpfy
 A very talented visual artist that it also a 7d2d modder.
-He retextured some of the coolest Vehicles to make them fit better in the mood of the game.
+He retextured some of the coolest Vehicles of this mod to make them fit better in the mood of the game.
 They look awesome!
 He retextured the following vehicles so far:
 - Dust2Death's RoadHog
 - The Beast